tripplea-sg/Cloud_Administration_Workshop/Lab-5/Readme.md

 ```
 mysqlsh root@localhost:3306 --e "util.dumpTables('sakila',[],'/home/opc/backup/tables_only',{'all':true})"
 ```
-The above command will backup all tables in sakila database (empty array: [] and 'all':true) to /home/opc/backup/tables_only
+The above command will backup all tables in sakila database (empty table array: [] and 'all':true) to /home/opc/backup/tables_only
 ## Restore database from backup
 Create new database with port number 3311
 ```